Overview & Objectives

 Level 100: REDISCOVERING THE ANGLICAN CHURCH (RTAC)

 In 2022, the Anglican Lay Training started Rediscovering the Anglican Church course with teachings on the Morning Office.
-For 2023, we are offering six sessions on:

-OUR HISTORY will explore the events leading to the English Reformation in 16th century England, their enduring impact, and the on-going renewal movements which led to the growth of the worldwide Anglican communion today.
+This module on Our History will explore the events leading to the English Reformation in 16th century England, their enduring impact, and the on-going renewal movements which led to the growth of the worldwide Anglican communion today.
 We will also review the spread of Anglican Mission to Southeast Asia; in particular Singapore.
 We will be drawing out many rich and inspiring lessons that can help us to navigate through changing times as members of our Anglicans parishes.